 Deferment and Forbearance

-- Deferment: Allows you to stop payments without accruing interest on subsidized loans.
+- Deferment: Allows you to pause payments without accruing interest on subsidized loans.

 - Forbearance: Lets you pause payments, but interest continues to accrue on all loans.

-- Who It’s Best For: Borrowers experiencing temporary financial challenges.
+- Who It’s Best For: Borrowers facing temporary financial challenges.

-- Key Benefit: Avoid default while regaining financial stability.
+- Key Benefit: Helps you avoid default while regaining financial stability.

-You can contact your student loan servicer to find out if you’re eligible for deferment.
+You can contact your student loan servicer to find out if you’re eligible for deferment or forbearance.

 Benefits of Federal Student Loans